Klipper3d/klipper/docs/G-Codes.md

 is valid.
 In such cases a user can pass `DISABLE_CHECKS=1` parameters to all but the last command to disable intermediate checks.
-For example, if `stepper a` and `stepper b` initially have `x-y` and `x+y` carriages correspondingly, then the following sequence of commands will swap their
+For example, if `stepper a` and `stepper b` initially have `x-y` and `x+y` carriages correspondingly, then the following sequence of commands will let a user effectively swap the carriage controls:
-carriages: `SET_STEPPER_CARRIAGES STEPPER='stepper a' CARRIAGES=x+y DISABLE_CHECKS=1`
+`SET_STEPPER_CARRIAGES STEPPER=a CARRIAGES=x+y DISABLE_CHECKS=1`
-and `SET_STEPPER_CARRIAGES STEPPER='stepper b' CARRIAGES=x-y`, while
+and `SET_STEPPER_CARRIAGES STEPPER=b CARRIAGES=x-y`, while
 still validating the final kinematics state.
-Be aware that passing `DISABLE_CHECKS=1` disables all internal validations, and lets a user configure even a semi-defined kinematics.
-This can become useful on very rare occasions such as particularly special homing procedures, but extreme caution is advised when using this feature.

 ### [hall_filament_width_sensor]